baj12/2017_master_internship/Archives/notebook/march/oskar_project/23TO30_notes.md

 # Wednesday, March 29th

 ## In progress
-- Count number of gene in GFF files
 - Downloading EST for 10 HMM order

 ## To do
 - Begin to prepare Maker pipeline
 - Begin to prepare Augustus etraining pipeline

+# Thursday, March 30th

+## Done
+- [x] Count number of gene in GFF files

+## In progress
+- Understand how works Maker

+## To do
+- Create folder for each HMM to use MAKER
+- Test Maker